szattila98/binge_at_home/DEV.md

 To quickly start using docker compose, use these justfile commands.
 These will also rebuild containers on file changes, if ran again.

-- `docker-up-all` - it will start all the services.
+- `docker-all` - it will start all the services.
-- `docker-up-server` - it will run the server and its dependencies, usable for local frontend development.
-- `docker-up-dev` - it will run the server dependencies.
+- `docker-dev` - it will run the server dependencies.
 Usable for local backend development.
-- `down` - it will stop every service
+- `down` - it will stop every service.

 ## Running server

 - Build and run with `cargo run`, it will automatically run database migrations
-  - When developing use `cargo watch -x run` for hot-reloading, provided `cargo-watch` is installed
+  - When developing use `just watch` for hot-reloading, provided `cargo-watch` is installed
   - Do not forget that you will need a database up and running to properly run the application.
-The easiest way is to run `just docker-up-dev` in the root of the project
+The easiest way is to run `just docker-dev` in the root of the project
 - Migrations will run automatically on application startup.

-## Use the API

-- There is a Postman collection file, ready to be used for testing during development at `postman_collections.json`
-  - Don't just use it, remember to update it when any of the API schema changes.

 # Frontend dev setup

-## Prerequisites

-### Recommended tools
+- The frontend is server side rendered and powered by htmx.
+- Templates are rendered by the server and htmx makes them more dynamic.
+- After running the server, on its host and port you can access the rendered pages.
+- Hot reloading is enabled for dev builds for ease of development.
+- Assets are served based on configuration.